angellovc/WalkieTalkie/server/README.md

 ![Alt Socket Connection](../assets/socket2.png)
 > The image is showing two different channels with some computers connected to them

-The messages are shared by the clients subscribed to the same Channel
+The messages are shared by the clients subscribed to the same Channel.
+In this case the server does not store any information to keep the privacy of the users.

 ## Setting your server up

 To start the server you have to specify the PORT in which the server will be listening.
-To do that, set the env variable WALKIETALKIE_PORT to the port you want
+To do that, set the env variable WALKIETALKIE_PORT to the port you want.

 ```
     WALKIETALKIE_PORT=8080 node index.js